MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/deno.md

 - Install Deno as a single binary.
 - You can compile your project to a single JS (to be run with Deno) or a single binary executable (Deno v1.6+).

+## Security

+Deno prides itself on being secure.
+You have to be explicit with permissions.
+I guess this comes up because of a poor history of NPM packages that have vulnerabilities or were malicious.

+Before, you might install an NPM package with `npm i` and have its `postscript` section run some malicious code on your machine.
+Even worse if installing with `sudo npm i -g`.

+But, an argument against the need for Deno is that the communtinity should be responsible for figuring out security issue like this.
+Then again, there are a huge amount of packages on NPM, many not intentionally malicious but just not maintained or with vulnerabilities.
+And it is work to be constantly updating the packages list of a project regularly - especially hard if a subdependency is vulnernable and there is no clear path to update the parent package which is the direct dependency.

+Also, look at other languages.
+Go and Rust are similar to Deno (in fact Deno was built on Go and then on Rust).
+But Go and Rust don't mention security as one of their advantages.
+It is just expected.

+Another comment I saw was that Deno lets you install from any URL, not just their registry.